Australian Criminal Law Group are Sydney’s best criminal lawyers for jury trials.

 What is the role of a jury?

-The juror’s role is to hear evidence and apply the law as directed by the judge.
-Jurors decide on the evidence and law if a person is guilty or not guilty of a crime.
+The juror’s role is to hear evidence that is presented to them in court and apply the law as directed by the judge.
+Jurors decide on the evidence and the law if a person is guilty or not guilty of a crime they have been charged.
 The jury’s decision is called a verdict.

 What is a verdict?